 04 of 07

-Like Fleurette, albeit a bit more colorful, the Honeysuckle pattern is decaled onto milk white glass.
+Like Fleurette, albeit a bit more colorful, the Honeysuckle pattern is decaled onto the milk-white glass.
 Anchor Hocking produced this pattern from 1959 to 1960.

 05 of 07